kframework/matching-logic-prover/prover/k/matching-logic-prover.md

 Core Strategy Language
 ======================

-The "strategy" language is an imperative language for describing which proof rules to apply to complete the proof.
+The "strategy" language is an imperative language for describing which high-level proof rules to try, in an attempt to find a proof.
+Strategies can be composed: by sequencing via the `;` strategy; as alternatives picking the first one that succeeds via the `|` strategy;
+or, by requiring several strategies succeed.

 ```k
 module MATCHING-LOGIC-PROVER-CORE-SYNTAX